Carbon disulfide: Health effects

 Occupational exposure to carbon disulfide is also associated with cardiovascular disease, particularly stroke.

 In 2000, the WHO believed that health harms were unlikely at levels below 100 μg/m3, and set this as a guideline level.
-Carbon sulfide can be smelled at levels above 200 μg/m3, and the WHO recommended a sensory guideline of below 20 μg/m3.
-Exposure to carbon disulfide is well-established to be harmful to health in concentrations at or above 30 mg/m3 Changes in the function of the central nervous system have been observed at concentrations of 20–25 mg/m3.
+Carbon disulfide can be smelled at levels above 200 μg/m3, and the WHO recommended a sensory guideline of below 20 μg/m3.
+Exposure to carbon disulfide is well-established to be harmful to health in concentrations at or above 30 mg/m3.
+Changes in the function of the central nervous system have been observed at concentrations of 20–25 mg/m3.
 There are also reports of harms to health at 10 mg/m3, for exposures of 10–15 years, but the lack of good data on past exposure levels make the association of these harms with concentrations of 10 mg/m3 findings uncertain.
 The measured concentration of 10 mg/m3 may be equivalent to a concentration in the general environment of 1 mg/m3.

 Environmental sources

 The primary source of carbon disulfide in the environment is rayon factories.
 Most global carbon disulfide emissions come from rayon production, as of 2008.
 Other sources include the production of cellophane, carbon tetrachloride, carbon black, and sulfur recovery.
-Carbon disulfide production also emits carbon disulfide.
+Carbon disulfide production also emits hydrogen sulfide.

 As of 2004, about 250 g of carbon disulfide is emitted per kilogram of rayon produced.
 About 30 g of carbon disulfide is emitted per kilogram of carbon black produced.
 About 0.341 g of carbon disulfide is emitted per kilogram of sulfur recovered.

 Japan has reduced carbon disulfide emissions per kilogram of rayon produced, but in other rayon-producing countries, including China, emissions are assumed to be uncontrolled (based on global modelling and large-scale free-air concentration measurements).
 Rayon production is steady or decreasing except in China, where it is increasing, as of 2004.
 Carbon black production in Japan and Korea uses incinerators to destroy about 99% of the carbon disulfide that would otherwise be emitted.
 When used as a solvent, Japanese emissions are about 40% of the carbon disulfide used; elsewhere, the average is about 80%.

 Most rayon production uses carbon sulfide.
 One exception is rayon made using the lyocell process, which uses a different solvent; as of 2018 the lyocell process is not widely used, because it is more expensive than the viscose process.
 Cuprammonium rayon also does not use carbon disulfide.

-Historic and current exposure
+Incidence of exposure

 Industrial workers working with carbon disulfide are at high risk.
 Emissions may also harm the health of people living near rayon plants.